SoNiC-HeRE/My-First-DApp/README.md

 Steps:
-1)Created a basic html file for frontend part 2)Changed Metamask network to Goerli Test-Network and Requested test tokens from faucet.
+1)Created a basic html file for frontend part <br>
+2)Changed Metamask network to Goerli Test-Network and Requested test tokens from faucet.
 3)Created a smart contract on Remix with environment set to Metamask 4)Deployed and tested smart contract